This Committee is providing expert advice on drinking water quality and public health.

 Tasmanian Department of Health.
 Expertise in environmental science, water quality and risk management, auditing, public health.

-Independent consultant from Water Futures.
+Independent consultant, Director Water Futures.
 Visiting Fellow at the University of New South Wales.
-Expertise in water quality and risk management, data analysis, interpretation and modelling, auditing.
+Expertise in water quality and risk management, water and recycled water auditing.

 Deputy Director at Curtin Water Quality Research Centre, Curtin University.
 Expertise in analytical chemistry with a focus on disinfection by-products, both in terms of formation, detection and analysis of the chemicals.

-Water Research Centre, University of New South Wales.
+Water Research Centre, University of New South Wales and Fellow of the Australian Academy of Technology and Engineering.
 Expertise in trace chemical contaminants in water, risk assessment, risk management and environmental engineering.

 Associate Professor, School of Medicine, Griffith University.
 Director, Water & Health Pty Ltd. Editor, Journal of Water and Health.
 Expertise in Quantitative Microbial Risk Assessment and risk assessment software development.